 Ancillary school facilities weighting may be assigned to the enrollment of a district only if the district has levied a tax under authority of K.S.A.
-72-6441, and admendments thereto, and remitted the proceeds from such tax to the state treasurer.
+72-6441, as amended by House Sub for Senate Bill 7, 2015 legislature, and remitted the proceeds from such tax to the state treasurer.